 Trials registered in EudraCT

-EudraCT is not considered a public registry as defined in the new clinical trials regulations.
+EudraCT is not considered a public registry as defined in the Medicines for Human Use (Clinical Trials) (Amendment) Regulations 2025.

-This means that if a trial is still running by 28 April 2026 and has been previously registered with EudraCT, there will be no legislative requirement for the sponsor to publish a summary of trial results in EudraCT.
-The sponsor of this trial would however need to make sure it's registered with a public registry, and publish the summary of trial results there within the timeframes dictated by the legislation.
+This means that if a trial is still running by 28 April 2026 and has been previously registered with EudraCT, there is no legislative requirement for the sponsor to publish a summary of trial results in EudraCT.
+The sponsor of this trial does however need to make sure it's registered with a public registry, and publish the summary of trial results there within the timeframes dictated by the legislation.

 Informing the HRA that the trial results have been published